daliwangi/markets/README.md

 # markets
 Related to crypto and bank currency markets.

+Run them with "-h" for a Help Page.

 These scripts use the latest version of Bash.

-Other packages that may be required to run some functions are Curl, JQ, Websocat and Lolcat.
+Other packages that may be required to run some functions are:

-Run them with "-h" for a Help Page.
+Curl, JQ, Websocat and Lolcat.

 bcalc.sh -- Simple Bash calculator that uses bc and keeps a record of results;